FudgeMunkey/rss-sms/README.md

   ...
 ```

-You will also need to set up a *.env* file or otherwise set up environment variables.
+You will also need to set up a *.env* file or environment.
 The required variables will depend on the chosen APIs and will be described in [APIs](#apis).

 # Deployment